 Who qualifies as a “Hawai‘i resident” has evolved, will continue to, and changes have been necessary as people have been known to less than forthright about their residence status in the past.
 Currently, it means that the artist (or other contributor) had lived in the state for at least six months during the year the recording was released.
 Situations have arisen where this hardly seems fair, and changes may be made at some point, but this is the criteria right now.
 In several circumstances, this has been one of the more difficult determinations for the selection committee and the board.

 Document your release and distribution.
 Save confirmation emails from manufacturers and online distribution entities.
 Take screenshots of iTunes, CD Baby and other services that show a release date for your music.
 Save physical invoices, packing/shipping lists and other correspondences.
 Sometimes there are discrepancies in these dates and this may be beyond your control.
 Unless they show the release being available in different years it won’t matter.
 If they are, it is something you’ll need to take up with the HARA selection committee and perhaps the board.
 If you are doing something as simple as dropping CDs off at a mom-and-pop store, print up an invoice or agreement, and have them sign and date their receipt of your product.
 Documentation is your friend!
 If there are legitimate concerns about the date of the release, documentation can save your bacon.

 Get your releases entered on time.
-The last day to submit releases for the Nā Hōkū Hanohano Awards is usually the last day of January that follows the eligibility year.
+The last day to submit releases for the Nā Hōkū Hanohano Awards is usually around January 20 that follows the eligibility year.
 But the day may vary depending on if it is a work day or not.
 In years past, the board was known to accept late entries, but this practice has been halted.
 Miss the deadline and your release won’t appear on the preliminary ballot, and it won’t be eligible the following year either.
-If it is released in 2014, it must be entered for the 2015 awards by the deadline, or it will never be eligible in the future.
+If it is released in 2017, it must be entered for the 2018 awards by the deadline, or it will never be eligible in the future.